 Your Puppy’s Feeding Schedule

-Unlike mature dogs that eat once or twice a day, most puppies need to eat three times a day.
+Unlike mature dogs that eat once or twice a day, most puppies need to eat puppy food three times a day.
 Make it easier to remember by planning his mealtimes around your own breakfast, lunch, and dinner.
 Wash out his water bowl and make sure it’s always filled with clean water, too.

 Schedule Potty Breaks